Piedad Córdoba: Early political career

 Córdoba began her political career in Medellín working as a community leader in many neighborhoods along with political leader William Jaramillo Gómez.
-Between 1984 and 1986 Córdoba was appointed to her first public office job, working as a municipal sub-controller.
-In 1986, Córdoba was appointed as private secretary for the Mayor of Medellín.
+Between 1984 and 1986 Córdoba held her first public office job, working as a municipal sub-controller.
+In 1986, Córdoba was appointed private secretary to the mayor of Medellín.

 In 1988 Córdoba was elected Councilwoman of Medellín, where she remained until 1990, when she postulated her name as candidate for the Chamber of Representatives of Colombia but did not secure enough votes to be elected.
-A few months after the congressional elections, Córdoba ran for Deputy to the Antioquia Assembly, this time successfully getting elected.
+A few months after the congressional elections, Córdoba ran for deputy to the Antioquia Assembly, this time successfully getting elected.

-Representative to the Chamber 1992–1994
+Congressional career

-After the Constituent Assembly of Colombia adopted the new Constitution of 1991, Córdoba ran for congress once again for the Chamber of Representatives for the period 1992–1994.
+After the Constituent Assembly adopted the new Constitution of 1991, Córdoba ran for congress once again for the Chamber of Representatives for the period 1992–1994.
 In 1994 her political mentor William Jaramillo announced that he was not going to seek reelection and Córdoba assumed his role.
 She was elected to the Senate for the 1994–1998 period receiving most of her votes from the departments of Antioquia and Chocó.

 Due to her public profile Córdoba became one of the most notorious figures of the Latin American feminist movement in Colombia.
 She became part of a popular inter-parliamentary group that promotes government policies on sexuality.
 In 1995, Córdoba participated in the Fourth World Conference on Women in Beijing, China.

-Career in the Senate

 Through Congress, Córdoba became nationally known for taking controversial positions, such as the reactivation of the extradition law in 1997 and other positions that were seen as radical and belligerent.
 In 1998 Córdoba was nonetheless reelected as senator.
 She promoted debates focused on minorities and communitarian groups of mothers, as well as the resolution of the Colombian armed conflict through peaceful negotiations.

-During the investigation that then president of Colombia Ernesto Samper underwent for allegedly accepting money in his presidential campaign from the Cali drug trafficking cartel, Córdoba became an outspoken defender of the president during the scandal that was later dubbed Proceso 8000.
+During the investigation into President Ernesto Samper for allegedly accepting money in his presidential campaign from the Cali drug trafficking cartel, Córdoba became an outspoken defender of the president during the scandal that was later dubbed Proceso 8000.